66°F

 At Reid airport, people slept on the floor with their luggage nearby and waited in long lines.

-The flight disruptions appeared to be part of a global problem that has disrupted businesses and even led to Las Vegas’ NBC affiliate dropping local programming for hours late Thursday and early Friday.
+The flight disruptions appeared to be part of a global problem that has caused chaos for businesses and even led to Las Vegas’ NBC affiliate dropping local programming for hours late Thursday and early Friday.

 George Kurtz, the CEO of cybersecurity company CrowdStrike, which has been linked to the outage, said on X that the company was dealing with a defect in an update for Microsoft Windows systems.
 “The issue has been identified, isolated and a fix has been deployed,” he said.